 But if you’re a federal agency that spends much of your time showing bias against groups you don’t agree with and wasting taxpayers’ money on parties, then these types of actions should not be surprising.

-How do you feel about the IRS actions that have come to light recently?
+How do you feel about the IRS actions?
 Did they surprise you?
 What do you think should be done about the IRS?
 Should new people be brought in to run the agency, or should it be dissolved altogether?
 I’d like to hear from you on this important topic.